wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_eth_feeHistory.md

 ---
-title: gno:eth_feeHistory \[WebSocket\]
+title: gno:eth_feeHistory - Gnosis
-description: Returns a list of historical gas information.
+description: Example code for the gno:eth_feeHistory ws method. Сomplete guide on how to use gno:eth_feeHistory ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters